 Heavy Vehicle Road Reform

 The Australian Government is working with state, territory and local governments, as well as industry and community stakeholders, to progress Heavy Vehicle Road Reform.
-This work is being overseen by the Transport and Infrastructure Council.
+This work is being overseen by Transport and Infrastructure Ministers.

 Possible reform measures being contemplated under Heavy Vehicle Road Reform can be categorised as either “demand side” reforms (changes aimed at influencing consumption of road services) or “supply side” reforms (changes to the way in which road services are provided).

-For more information on Heavy Vehicle Road Reform visit, https://www.transportinfrastructurecouncil.gov.au/publications/heavy_vehicle_road_reform
+For more information on Heavy Vehicle Road Reform, visit www.transportinfrastructurecouncil.gov.au/publications/heavy_vehicle_road_reform

 Continuing to prioritise progress on supply-side Heavy Vehicle Road Reform while testing alternative charging options through the National Pilot.

 To support the development and implementation of heavy vehicle road reform, the department, from time to time, seeks expert analysis on various reform components.